Comparing the definitive metrics of world football's current dominant icons.

 In terms of direct free-kick goals, Kylian Mbappé has scored 1 in top-level senior competition, while Vinícius Júnior has 2, both coming during his stint with Real Madrid Castilla in Spain’s fourth professional division rather than La Liga or international matches.
 Erling Haaland has 0 direct free-kick goals in senior competition.

-Even though Vinícius technically leads in total, his goals came outside the top tier, Mbappé’s came at the highest level, and Haaland rarely takes free kicks at all, leaving them to designated specialists.
-He plays in a Manchester City side where Kevin De Bruyne and Phil Foden are established set-piece takers.
-The low numbers across the board reflect role rather than technical limitation.
+Even though Vinícius technically leads in total, his goals came outside the top tier, Mbappé’s came at the highest level, and Haaland has rarely taken free kicks, as these were usually handled by specialists.
+At Manchester City, they were mainly taken by players like Kevin De Bruyne and Phil Foden.
+The low numbers across all three players reflect their roles rather than any lack of ability.

 Overall, There is no "dominant" taker in this group.
 Vinícius holds the highest volume (technically), while Mbappé has the highest-level conversion.
 Haaland remains an outlier, opting to be the target of the set-piece rather than the executor.